What is the Alaskan Outlaw? Who are we?

 The Alaskan Outlaw Productions is the brainchild of our founder, Dr. Mark Weisman.
 Originally formed as a videography project filming local adult pickup hockey games here in Anchorage, Alaska, we created the Aged Alaskan Goalie.
 As time went on the video productions became more elaborate and complex leading us to the filming of many youth sports activities for groups throughout town.
 Our founder had a need to teach people about health and safety wherever he went, so the next project was born.
 He wrote, directed, hosted, edited, produced, and published his own online podcast.
 The weekly show spoke about preparing for disasters, getting and staying safe, and many other relevant topics for today’s citizens in these uncertain times.
-Over the last five years, he worked as and developed a talent for, crime scene photography.
+On March 26th, 2008 at 8:54 pm (Alaska Time), the Alaskan Outlaw website was stood up and began the process of broadcasting our message.
+Over the last five years, he continued to expand as and developed a talent for, crime scene photography.
 It was this talent that was further explored in his photography.
 Most of the images located throughout this site were taken by Dr. Weisman.
 As a former EMT, a US Marine, and a 20+ year veteran of the security industry, Dr. Weisman brings a wealth of knowledge to the topics he writes and talks about.

 Dr. Weisman writes all his shows, researches the topics, then brings them to life with the weekly, broadly distributed podcast.
 With simplicity and comfort, he interlaces his psychology studies, mixed with a dash of ministry, to provide his listeners and readers the confidence to keep them safe and healthy.
 He helps his listeners to create safety plans, and disaster cheat sheets, to help encourage their confidence in themselves to better assist their families and communities.